Radnorshire: History

 The 1535 act created Radnorshire from a number of former territories, including the cantrefs of Maelienydd and Elfael and the commotes of Gwrtheyrnion and Deuddwr.
 The act also specified that New Radnor was the county town, and directed that the county's assizes and quarter sessions should be held alternately at New Radnor and Rhayader.
 A judge was murdered at Rhayader a few years later, highlighting the dangers to English judges in that part of the county.
 In 1543 the law was changed, directing that the assizes should no longer be held at Rhayader, but should instead alternate between New Radnor and Presteigne.
 The practice of holding sessions alternately at New Radnor and Presteigne later gave way to all sessions being held at Presteigne.

 The county's poverty was remarked upon thus in the 17th century by an anonymous visitor:

 Apart from a handful of parishes along the English border the Welsh language remained the first language of the county well into the second half of the eighteenth century.
 By 1850 the language had retreated to the western parishes of Rhayader, Llanyre, Cwmdauddwr, St Harmon and Nantmel.
 By 1900 Welsh was still spoken by a sizeable minority west of the town of Rhayader, the language disappearing as the century progressed.
-Of course there were Welsh speakers living in Radnorshire who had come from other parts of Wales, and today their number has been swelled by children being educated through the medium of Welsh in school.
+Of course there were Welsh speakers living in Radnorshire who had come from other parts of Wales, and today their number has been swollen by children being educated through the medium of Welsh in school.

 When elected county councils were established in 1889 under the Local Government Act 1888, taking over the local government functions of the old court of quarter sessions, the new Radnorshire County Council decided to meet at Llandrindod Wells rather than Presteigne.
 The county council was abolished in 1974 under the Local Government Act 1972.

 The area became the lower-tier Radnor district within the new county of Powys.
 The district was renamed Radnorshire in 1989.
 Radnorshire District Council was abolished in 1996 when Powys became a unitary authority.
 Powys County Council then had a Radnorshire "shire committee" comprising the Powys councillors elected from the wards covering the former Radnorshire district from 1996 until the county council abolished its shire committees in 2018.